npm/npm/doc/cli/npm-dedupe.md

     +-- d
     `-- c@1.0.10

-Because of the hierarchical nature of node’s module lookup, b and d will both get their dependency met by the single c package at the root level of the tree.
+Because of the hierarchical nature of Node’s module lookup, b and d will both get their dependency met by the single c package at the root level of the tree.